CDCgov/phdi-google-cloud/docs/implementation-guide.md

 ## Implementing the PHDI Google Cloud Platform Pipelines
 In this section we describe how a STLT can take this repository and use it to spin up all of the functionality that it offers in their own GCP environment.

+### User Assumptions
+The steps below assume that a user:
+1. Has some familiarity working in a command line environment on their local machine.
+2. Has a basic familiarity with Git, and has a GitHub account.
+   - Instructions for installing Git can be found [here](https://github.com/git-guides/install-git).
+   - If you do not have a GitHub account you can create one [here](https://github.com/join).
+   - If you are unfamiliar with git [here](https://www.w3schools.com/git/) is a tutorial to get you started.
+3. Has a basic familiarity with GCP.
+   - The GCP getting started docs are available [here](https://cloud.google.com/docs/get-started).

 ### Step 1: Prepare Your GCP Environment
 In order to proceed you will need either: